jtlee523/State-Pooling/README.md

 The page sequence is set as Task2_Page1, and Task2_PageSELECTED.
 Task2_Page1 is the first page of the experiment, constituting advisor choice.
 Task2_PageSELECTED is the page in which the player picks the urns.

+## Other

+There is an option to change font size.
+On the beginning of every page, there is a block <font size="+2"> The number can be adjusted to any value.